-1.6.
-Patient and Stakeholder Involvement
+1.7.
+Public and Patient Involvement

 The Irish Cancer Society is dedicated to putting patients, families, survivors, supporters, and the public at the very heart of what we do.
-Public and Patient Involvement (PPI) in the research process ensures that research is meaningful and of benefit to those affected by cancer.
+Public and Patient

+Involvement (PPI) in the research process ensures that research is meaningful and of benefit to those affected by cancer.
 PPI can be involved at any stage of a research project, from development and design to interpretation and dissemination.
+It is encouraged that PPI is incorporated into the research proposal from as early a stage as it feasible.

-In line with this commitment, it is expected that all applicants include a detailed PPI plan (and the associated minimum €1,000 budget allocation) and Sharing of Research Findings plan within their application.
-It is strongly recommended that applicants read Appendix 2 'Public and Patient Involvement (PPI) in Research' Guidelines prior to beginning work on an application.
+In line with this commitment, it is expected that all applicants include a detailed PPI plan (and the associated minimum €1,500 budget allocation) and Sharing of Research Findings plan within their application.

-1.7.
+Applicants should read Appendix 2 'Public and Patient Involvement (PPI) in Research' Guidelines prior to beginning work on an application.

+1.8.
 Research Impact